1997 Bucknell Bison football team

-In their third year under head coach Tom Gadd, the Bison compiled a 10–1 record.
+During its third year under head coach Tom Gadd, the Bison compiled a 10–1 record.
 Hunter Adams, Wally Hurdley and Chris Peer were the team captains.

 The Bison outscored opponents 282 to 213.
 Bucknell's 5–1 conference record placed second in the seven-team Patriot League standings.

-Undefeated through the first 10 games of the season, Bucknell did not appear in the national Division I-AA top 25 until the week before its final game, when it was ranked No. 24 for that one week.
+Undefeated through the first ten games of the season, Bucknell did not appear in the national Division I-AA top 25 until the week before its final game, when it was ranked No. 24 for that one week.